sokil/FileStorageBundle/README.md

             adapter: acme.attachments_adapter
 ```

-You need tnet pass this filesystem name to your code.
+You need then pass this filesystem name to your code.
 For example define parameter in extension of your bundle:

 ```php
 <?php